kerrd89/kerrd89.github.io/_posts/2020-07-05-you-can-book-me.markdown

 cover: "/assets/youcanbookme.png"
 ---

-Over the past 3 months, I have realized everything that, 5 years ago, I would have said is enough.
+Over the past 3 months, I have realized everything that, 5 years ago, I would have said is "enough".
 I moved into a dream home.
 My dream wife and I welcomed a baby into this world, and I reached a point of stability professionally.
 I have so much to be grateful for, yet like everyone, I find myself swept up in the day to day hustle.
 I lose the perspective that I now have things that I want most for my life (family, security, and meaningful work).
 Maintaining this anchor and appreciation is key to long term happiness, I think.

 As I think about raising a well-grounded child, I wonder how to give them a similar anchor.
 People turn to religion for these lessons, but I want to create a more open experience for my child.
 I want to have several hours of each Sunday devoted to helping others.
 I love the idea of them choosing who to support, discussing those decisions with them, and giving them a sense of ownership.